Post

 After the data received via AddSample was analyzed we need to paint our UI.
 We use DrawnUI for NET MAUI to be able to unleash the power of SkiaSharp here, it brings its own Canvas handlers, focused on UI rendering, fps-control and display sync, plus a comfortable WPF/MAUI-like layout system with gestures support etc.

-SolTempo modules use SkiaSharp in two main ways:
+App modules will use SkiaSharp in two main ways:

 • Using DrawnUI controls (SkiaLabel, SkiaShape, layouts) for everything that feels like UI